Inquiries and Guidelines

 Eligible universities are research-intensive, and may be either private or public.
 The Foundation encourages institutions to consider their ability to contribute to and sustain programs they seek to launch with Foundation support.
 The eligibility of colleges and other organizations is determined by staff on the basis of criteria established over several decades.
 At present, approximately 100 colleges are eligible to seek direct grants from the program.

-For grants in the collaborative/cross-institutional category of the integrated higher-education program staff pay special attention to inquiries that link the projects of existing grantees to institutions not previously supported by the Foundation.
+For grants in the collaborative/cross-institutional category of the integrated higher-education program, staff pay special attention to inquiries that link the projects of existing grantees to institutions not previously supported by the Foundation.
 Since the available funds will permit staff to invite only a small number of proposals, the need for a high-level of congruence with the program's priorities and the Foundation's cross-cutting emphases has to be underscored.

-In addition to overhead, indirect costs, and capital costs (construction, renovation, equipment), the Higher Education and Scholarship in the Humanities program does not fund food and catering expenses, venue rentals, projects in social sciences or STEM fields, endowment management fees, one-off conferences, and undergraduate travel, tuition, or financial aid.
+In addition to overhead, indirect costs, and capital costs (construction, renovation, equipment), the Higher Education and Scholarship in the Humanities program does not fund food and catering expenses, venue rentals, projects in the social sciences or STEM fields, endowment management fees, one-off conferences, and undergraduate travel, tuition, or financial aid.

 Grantmaking Policies and Guidelines